-- The Model 200 requires a firm, level surface with 3.1 a minimum of 3" clearance on all sides.
-The top should have greater clearance to any surface which could block the escape of warmed air from the compressor. - The site must not be subject to freezing or extreme-3.2 ly high temperatures.
-The allowable temperature range for operation is 33°F to 100°F. A reasonably clean location with a temperature range of 60 to 90° F will enhance the service life of the air dryer. - Be sure to connect the power cord only to an 3.3 electrical outlet which complies with the electrical specifications of the dryer.
+3.2 The site must not be subject to freezing or extremely high temperatures.
+The allowable temperature range for operation is $33^{\circ}$ F to $100^{\circ}$ F. A reasonably clean location with a temperature range of 60 to $90^{\circ}$ F will enhance the service life of the air dryer.

+3.3 Be sure to connect the power cord only to an electrical outlet which complies with the electrical specifications of the dryer.
 The grounding of this equipment is important and this product is not to be operated with the ground bypassed.
-The power cord must be placed in an accessible manner, so that the power cord can be used as a disconnect device.
-Check the nomenclature plate on the top of the enclosure for the electrical characteristics.
+The power cord must be placed not in an inaccessible manner, so that the power cord can be used as a disconnect device.
+Check the nomenclature plate on the front panel for the electrical characteristics.
 Units powered by 230 VAC,60/50 HZ. will require the addition of an electrical plug purchased locally.